Why Does My Cat Follow Me Everywhere?

 If you're a proud feline owner, you've probably wondered why your cat follows you everywhere you go.
-It is common for those that have a good bond with their cat to notice their best friend following them all around the house.
+It is common for those who have a good bond with their cat to notice their best friend following them all around the home.
 Do you find your cat follows you everywhere in the house, especially to the toilet or kitchen?
 While attention from our cat can be amazing, there are times when it can be problematic.
 One example is when we have are trying to get to sleep.

 In principle this behavior might seem a little strange.
-This is partly due to the widespread belief that cats are independent beings who do not enjoy company.
+It is partly due to the widespread belief that cats are independent beings who do not enjoy company.
 However, here at AnimalWised we aim to debunk this myth.
 Keep reading to find out more about why your cat is following you everywhere.

 - My cat follows me everywhere

 - Cats follow us to guard their territory

 - Cats follow us for help

 - Cats follow us because they are begging